 Keep in mind that the top rack is the safest spot for washing up more delicate items because it is the farthest away from the heating elements in the drying cycle.

 Remember to clean your dishwasher if you wash your rubber boots and dirty baseball caps in the dishwasher before you load it back up with dishes.
-Enjoy these dishwasher tips on the things you can clean in your dishwasher.
+Enjoy these dishwasher tips on the things you can clean and sanitize in your dishwasher.

 40 Things You Can Clean In Your Dishwasher